What Is a Co-op?

 PEOPLE, PLANET, PROFIT: Success is not only defined as profitability, but by other yardsticks as well—such as the improved well-being of the members and the communities where they live (often called the triple bottom line).
 The key organizational distinction between a co-operative enterprise and other corporate structures is democratic participation through a "one-member, one-vote" process.
 In a traded company, shareholders are entitled to as many votes as they hold shares.
 Each member of a co-op is entitled to one vote regardless of level of investment.
 No single member can take control of a co-operative.
 Decisions are made by the majority, on the theory that communities and memberships ultimately know what is best for them.

 Another key distinction is that business corporations are mandated by law to provide shareholder value - the pursuit of profit.
 They generally must continue to grow and/or cut costs to provide shareholder returns.
 Co-operatives are owned by their members, not external shareholders.
-While they also provide value to their members, co-ops' primary responsibility is to meet their members' needs.
+While they also provide value to their members, a co-op's primary responsibility is to meet their members' needs.

 MEMBERSHIP: Co-ops are democratic, member-owned organizations.
 They are responsible to their own members.
-The members determine how the co-op will be run, elect the Board of Directors and allocate the profits of the co-operative among its member-owners.
+The members determine how the co-op will be run, elect the Board of Directors and allocate the profits of the co-operative amongst its member-owners.

 FACTS AND STATS